-MODIFY: Fairfax County Comprehensive Plan, Area I, Merrifield Suburban Center, as amended through 10-20-2015, as follows:
+MODIFY: Fairfax County Comprehensive Plan, 2013 Edition, The Merrifield Suburban Center, Amended through 10-20-2015:

-"THE MERRIFIELD SUBURBAN CENTER OVERVIEW
+THE MERRIFIELD SUBURBAN CENTER OVERVIEW

 The Plan for the Merrifield Suburban Center consists of a description of the area's character and planning history, the provision of a concept for future development and implementation strategies, and recommendations for future development.
 The recommendations include area-wide guidance for land use, urban design, transportation, and public facilities/infrastructure, as well as specific guidance for each of the land units that comprise the Merrifield Suburban Center.